Lextuga007/Presentations/README.md

 * East Midlands branch meeting 1st November 2019 for https://www.aphanalysts.org/

-I used this presentation to cover the steps I took (and mistakes I made) in creating one table from many sources in SQL for mortality surveillance within a large NHS secondary care provicer Trust.
+I used this presentation to cover the steps I took (and mistakes I made) in creating one table from many sources in SQL for mortality surveillance within a large NHS secondary care provider Trust.

 ## MortalityR.html